 The FLSA: 86 Years Young

-The Wage and Hour Committee and Labor and Employment Law Section of the Florida Bar hosted a free CLE that included a panel discussion about the Fair Labor Standards Act (FLSA) and what employers must do to comply with recent changes.
+The Wage and Hour subcommittee of the Labor and Employment Law Section of the Florida Bar hosted a free CLE that included a panel discussion about the Fair Labor Standards Act (FLSA) and what employers must do to comply with recent changes.

 FLSA is one of the oldest employment laws in existence.
 When enacted the “bill provided for a 40-cent-an-hour minimum wage, a 40-hour maximum workweek, and a minimum working age of 16 except in certain industries outside of mining and manufacturing.”
 While the minimum wage has increased, the bill continues to require covered employers to pay minimum wage and overtime for all hours worked over forty in a workweek.
 Sounds simple enough but as recently as 2023, cases reached the United States Supreme Court for a ruling.